Optimal quantum reservoir learning in proximity to universality

-From the Gottesman-Knill theorem it follows that universal QC requires finite ``magic", {\it i.e.}, resources beyond the Clifford gates, stabilizer states and Pauli measurements~\cite{nielsen2010quantum,harrow2017quantum,PhysRevA.71.022316}.
-While it is well-known that non-Clifford resources are an essential ingredient to unitary designs (pseudo-randomness) and genuine quantum chaotic behavior~\cite{leone2021quantum, webb2015clifford, mele2024introduction}, there is no known explicit correspondence between nonstabilizer resources and performance of QML algorithms.
+From the Gottesman-Knill theorem it follows that universal quantum computing requires finite ``magic", {\it i.e.}, resources beyond the Clifford gates, stabilizer states and Pauli measurements~\cite{nielsen2010quantum,harrow2017quantum,PhysRevA.71.022316}.
+While it is well-known that non-Clifford resources are an essential ingredient to unitary designs (pseudo-randomness) and genuine quantum chaotic behavior~\cite{leone2021quantum, webb2015clifford, mele2024introduction}, much less is known regarding how such nonclassical resources shape the performance of PVQML algorithms.
 Despite attempts to correlate learnability to entanglement, coherence, and scrambling~\cite{PhysRevLett.124.200504,PhysRevResearch.3.L032057,PhysRevLett.126.190501, palacios2024role, PhysRevResearch.3.033090,PRXQuantum.2.040316}, these metrics alone cannot reliably predict performance or viability.
-Post-variational QML algorithms, particularly those under the umbrella of quantum reservoir computing (QRC), commonly employ many-body Hamiltonians or random circuits where the influence of distinct quantum resources is inseparable~\cite{PhysRevApplied.8.024030, PRXQuantum.5.040325, hu2024overcoming, mccaul2025minimal, wzwv-7rk2}.
-This obscures their causal role in temporal learning.
-Rather than directly addressing quantum advantage~\cite{huang2025vast,PRXQuantum.3.030101}, here we aim to analyze how nonlocal physical resources structure learnability and functionality of quantum reservoirs.
+In PVQML, particularly quantum reservoir computing, one commonly employs many-body Hamiltonians or random circuits where the influence of distinct quantum resources is inseparable~\cite{PhysRevApplied.8.024030, PRXQuantum.5.040325, hu2024overcoming, mccaul2025minimal, wzwv-7rk2, vetrano2025state}, obscuring causal role in temporal learning.
+Rather than directly addressing quantum advantage~\cite{huang2025vast,PRXQuantum.3.030101}, here we aim to analyze how nonlocal physical resources structure learnability and functionality of quantum reservoirs (QRs).